Justice Harriet O'Neill's Dissenting Opinion

 statute to require manufacturers to indemnify or defend all claims against a seller in a products liability action, the

-defend another manufacturer’s products.
-This might be impossible, the Court says, because the defense must be
+to defend another manufacturer’s products.
+This might be impossible, the Court says, because the defense must

-intimately familiar with the particular product in order to defend it, and a manufacturer might be forced to turn over
+be intimately familiar with the particular product in order to defend it, and a manufacturer might be forced to turn

 First, the statute does not require that the manufacturer defend claims against the seller.
 The statute only

-that defending the seller fulfills the indemnity obligation, a manufacturer that considers the defense of another
+recognized that defending the seller fulfills the indemnity obligation, a manufacturer that considers the defense of

-manufacturer’s product problematic yet necessary to the seller’s defense could presumably implead the culpable
+another manufacturer’s product problematic yet necessary to the seller’s defense could presumably implead the

-manufacturer.
-If joinder is not an option, the manufacturer could choose to defend only its own product and
+culpable manufacturer.
+If joinder is not an option, the manufacturer could choose to defend only its own product

-indemnify the seller for the rest, for which it would be entitled to seek contribution.
-Better yet, the manufacturers
+and indemnify the seller for the rest, for which it would be entitled to seek contribution.
+Better yet, the

-could all agree to cooperate in the seller’s defense, which the statutory scheme as I interpret it would seem to
+manufacturers could all agree to cooperate in the seller’s defense, which the statutory scheme as I interpret it

 Consider this hypothetical: A consumer sues seven drug stores knowing he bought from four or fewer and not